Echoes of Jazz at the St. Louis Palladium Building

 If his belief proves true, it’ll be an excellent legacy.
-And if we take the Washington University in St. Louis faculty member’s adopted hometown as an example -- with the Constitution in relative safety and the hometown Cardinals a perennial World Series contender -- it seems we’d do well by our stars to focus on jazz a little bit.
+And if we take Early's adopted hometown as an example—with the Constitution in relative safety and the hometown Cardinals a perennial World Series contender—it seems we’d do well by our stars to focus on jazz a little bit.

 Enter the St. Louis Palladium Building.

 It may not look like much now, but once the 1914 structure was converted into the Plantation Club in 1940, it became the place in St. Louis to grab a gimlet and sway with some of the best jazz and swing musicians out there.

 As was so often the case during that era, the joint was segregated, but African American artists like Billy Eckstine, Noble Sissle and His Orchestra, Ella Fitzgerald, Nat King Cole, and Benny Carter made nightly appearances at the reportedly mob-run nightclub.

 “I think [the Palladium Building] is nationally significant to the history of jazz, and so it’s obviously very important to the history of jazz in St. Louis,” says Andrew Weil, executive director of the Landmarks Association of St. Louis.
 “It’s basically the last building that has a strong association with an African American musical tradition that was once very strong in the city.”

 And it’s because of that importance, and the current threat to the structure, that the Palladium Building was named to the National Trust for Historic Preservation’s 2014 list of America's 11 Most Endangered Historic Places.